kristiyan675/notes/README.md

 4. Open app in the browser

 ### Improvements
-    Script for nitializing a new database,
-    creating the table and generating initial examples data of notes for the user to see
+Script for initializing a new database, creating the table and generating initial examples data of notes for the user to see.

 ### Future improvements